datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Configurations and tricks to hide technical layers
 """"""""""""""""""""""""""""""""""""""""""""""""""

-In order to spare users knowing about RIA stores, custom configurations can be distributed via DataLad's run-procedures to simplify workflows further and hide the technical layers of the RIA setup.
-Custom procedures could not only perform a sibling setup in a RIA store, but also create an associated GitLab repository with a publication dependency to the RIA store to ease publishing data or cloning the dataset.
+In setups with a central, DataLad-centric datamanagement, in order to spare users knowing about RIA stores, custom configurations can be distributed via DataLad's run-procedures to simplify workflows further and hide the technical layers of the RIA setup.
+For example, custom procedures provided at dataset creation could automatically perform a sibling setup in a RIA store, and also create an associated GitLab repository with a publication dependency to the RIA store to ease publishing data or cloning the dataset.
 The usecase :ref:`usecase_datastore` details the setup of RIA stores in a scientific institute and demonstrates this example.

-To ease repository access beyond using aliases, the datasets stored in a RIA store can be installed under human-readable names in a single superdataset.
+To simplify repository access beyond using aliases, the datasets stored in a RIA store can be installed under human-readable names in a single superdataset.
 Cloning the superdataset exposes the underlying datasets under a non-dataset-ID name.
 Users can thus get data from datasets hosted in a datastore without any